Migrant literature: Categories

 A number of categories have been developed for discussing migrant literature.
 Some of these are the standard categories of post-colonial theory, while others have been worked out precisely to cope with non-colonial settings.

 Displacement

 Displacement is a key term in post-colonial theory which applies to all migrant situations.
 It refers both to physical displacement and a sense of being socially or culturally "out of place".

+Renaissance

+As worded by David Levinson and Melvin Ember, "the drive to sustain some Arab cultural identity among the immigrant communities in North America" was reinforced from the beginning when educated immigrants launched Arabic-language newspapers and literary societies in both the New York and Boston areas to encourage poetry and writing, with the aim of keeping alive and enriching the Arabic cultural heritage."
+The Mahjar was started by Arabic-speaking writers who had emigrated to the Americas from Ottoman-ruled Lebanon, Syria and Palestine at the turn of the 20th century.
+Writing in 1942, Pietro Sfair wrote about "Emigration and Love of Country in the Poetry of the Lebanese Dialect."
+Writers of the Mahjar movement were stimulated by their personal encounter with the Western world and participated in the renewal of Arabic literature.
+Lebanese-American writer Kahlil Gibran is considered to have been the most influential of the "Mahjari poets".